RocketChat/RC4Conferences/docs/conferences/dayofevent/README.md

 ```
 > To get the RTMP URI please follow the steps [here](#rtmp-server-link).
 ### <ins>Mainstage Setup</ins>
->Note: Skip this setup in case of using Twitch or Vimeo RTMP URIs.
-Please stay tuned until [#65](https://github.com/RocketChat/RC4Conferences/issues/65) and [#64](https://github.com/RocketChat/RC4Conferences/issues/64) is done.

 On Mainstage page, during the conference, the attendees view the stream of Speakers talk received from the Greenroom Page.
-Stream data from Jitsi is sent to the RTMP forest, and from there we can have multiple relays, for example, "Singapore Relay" and "North America Relay".
+If you are using a RTMP forest the, Stream data from Jitsi is sent to the RTMP forest, and from there we can have multiple relays, for example, "Singapore Relay" and "North America Relay".
 To get the setup right, please enter this two relay links in the `app/.env` as
 ```
 NEXT_PUBLIC_SERVER_STREAM_LINK0="Relay link"
 NEXT_PUBLIC_SERVER_STREAM_LINK1="Any other region relay link"